Getting Aid To Bahamas A Logistical Nightmare As Support Systems 'Do Not Exist'

 "You can't do nothing.
 They have to clean that and to bring you stuff," he says, "So the thing is, we need to get a move from there, go Nassau, buy our own ticket and go home, that's it."

-At the dock in Marsh Harbor, hundreds of people, many of them Haitians, recently waited for a vessel that carries mail to Nassau.
+At the dock in Marsh Harbour, hundreds of people, many of them Haitians, recently waited for a vessel that carries mail to Nassau.
 It's a fairly large ferry that also carries shipping containers and passengers who normally can't afford to fly between Marsh Harbour and Nassau.

 Bahamian Prime Minister Hubert Minnis stopped by the dock during a tour of the hurricane devastation.
 He told the crowd that everyone, no matter where they're from, will get the same amount of disaster assistance.